cogentcore/core/README.md

 * CSS-based styling allows easy customization of everything -- native style properties are fully HTML compatible (with all standard `em`, `px`, `pct` etc units), including full HTML "rich text" styling for all text rendering (e.g., in `Label` widget) -- can decorate any text with inline tags (`<strong>`, `<em>` etc), and even include links.

-* Compiles in seconds, compared to many minutes to hours for comparable alternatives such as Qt, and is **fully Go-native with no cgo dependency** on Linux and Windows, and minimal cgo (necessary) on MacOS.  *This is the only complete Go GUI framework that is entirely Go-based, without dependency on other C-based code.*
+* Compiles in seconds, compared to many minutes to hours for comparable alternatives such as Qt, and is **fully Go-native with no cgo dependency** on Linux and Windows, and minimal cgo (necessary) on MacOS.  *This is the only complete Go GUI framework that is entirely Go-based, without dependency on other C-based toolkits.*

 * Fully self-contained -- does *not* use OS-specific native widgets -- results in simple, elegant, consistent code across platforms, and is fully `HiDPI` capable and scalable using standard `Ctrl/Cmd+Plus or Minus` key, and in `Preferences`.